Shairam/ballerina-sp-tracing/README.md

             io:println(err.message);
         }
     }
     return status;
 }

 documentation {
-  `findStudent` is as function to find a student's data from the student record database

-    P{{stuId}} This is the id of the student to be found.

-   R{{}} This function returns a json object.
-If data is added it returns json containing a table of data which is converted to json format.
-            If data is not added , it returns the json containing a status and error message.

-}

-//Function to get a student's details using id public function findStudent(int stuId) returns (json) {
-    json status = {};

-    string sqlString = "SELECT * FROM student WHERE id = " + stuId;
-    // Getting student info of the given ID

-    var ret = testDB->select(sqlString, Student, loadToMemory = true);
-    //Invoking select operation in testDB

-    //Assigning data obtained from db to a table table<Student> dt;
-    match ret {
-        table tableReturned => dt = tableReturned;
-        error e => io:println("Select data from student table failed: "
-                + e.message);
-    }

-    //converting the obtained data in table format to json data

-    var jsonConversionRet = <json>dt;
-    match jsonConversionRet {
-        json jsonRes => {
-            status = jsonRes;
-        }
-        error e => {
-            status = { "Status": "Data Not available", "Error": e.message };
-        }
-    }

-    return status;
-}

-documentation {
   `getId` is a function to get the Id of the student added in latest.
    P{{mobNo}} This is the mobile number of the student added which is passed as parameter to build up the query.
    R{{}} This function returns either a table which has only one row of the student details or an error.
 }

 // Function to get the generated Id of the student recently added public function getId(int mobNo) returns (table|error) {
     //Select data from database by invoking select action var ret2 = testDB->select("Select * FROM student WHERE mobNo = " + mobNo, Student, loadToMemory = true);
     table<Student> dt;
     match ret2 {
         table tableReturned => dt = tableReturned;
         error e => io:println("Select data from student table failed: "
                 + e.message);
     }
     return dt;
 }

 ```